 Improving bioprocess production – How new technology and methods improves equipment utilization, scheduling efficiency, inventory logistics, and reactor harvest consistency

-Intensified processing such as intra-vessel cell expansion via a 5:1 SUB offers huge potential for reducing process risk, reducing scale-up time times, lowering operating costs, and increasing facility throughput.
-Furthermore, the need for fewer vessels will also reduce inventory of consumables and spare parts.
+Intensified processing such as intra-vessel cell expansion via a 5: 1 SUB offers large potential for reducing risk reduction, lowering operating costs, and increasing facility throughput.
+Furthermore, the need for lesser vessels will also reduce inventory of consumables and spare parts.
 This will drive better standardization and streamline activities related to inventory, quality, and procurement efforts.
-Energy and risk previously put into preparing extra reactors, making sterile connections, process calibrations, and samplings can all be significantly reduced, allowing operators to invest time towards value added activities.
-From the process systems standpoint, a robust 5:1 SUB platform will reduce the required floor space for cell culture.
-In practice, this may double the production capacity of a given suite, which can be a huge paradigm shift in terms of facility utilization.
-The industry has not likely seen these magnitude of gains since SUBs first began to displace conventional vessels and SIP/CIP skids.
+Pasteur pour la fabrication et de la preparation pour les données, les processus de fabrication et de la preparation pour les données.
+From the standpoint of the process systems, a robust 5: 1 SUB platform will reduce the required floor space for cell culture.
+In practice, this can be a huge paradigm shift in terms of facility utilization.
+The industry has had a significant impact on the magnitude of these gains and has been decreasing.

 When the cell culture process is ready to be terminated, it is critical that the clarification and harvest step be well executed to not jeopardize the quality of the final product.
 It is common for large 1-2kL SUBs to consume an 8 hour labor shift during the harvest via centrifuge or DFF systems.
 The ability to keep the process well mixed down below the 50% working volume helps to reduce plug flow and maximum available separation capacity/investment, and has the potential to reduce product hold-up, improving the overall process yield.